Achillea Tutti Frutti Series

 - For middle or back garden borders.
 Also, great in larger containers.

-- Resistant to deer, butterfly and bee attracter, long bloom period, cut/dried flowers, foliage is fragrant.
+- Resistant to deer, but attracts butterflies and bees.
+Long bloom period, cut/dried flowers, foliage is fragrant.

 - USDA Hardiness Zone: 4 to 8.
 AHS Heat Zone: 9 to 1.